 One of the quickest ways to boost productivity in the workplace is by adding more monitors to a workstation.
-It’s a simple enough task unless you’re cursed with a lack of available video ports--a plight all too common for laptops and smaller PCs.
-Today I’ll taking an in-depth look at a USB 3.0 answer to this problem, the Targus USB 3.0 Dual Video Adapter.
-Showcasing DisplayLink’s latest DL-3000 series chip that’s bound to crop up in a number of USB 3.0-driven monitors, projectors and docking stations due out later this year, will this adapter prove itself worthy of anything more than boring 2D desktop work?
+It’s a simple enough task unless you’re cursed with a lack of available video ports–a plight all too common for laptops and smaller PCs.
+I’ll be taking an in-depth look at a USB 3.0 answer to this problem, the Targus USB 3.0 Dual Video Adapter.
+Showcasing DisplayLink’s latest DL-3000 series chip that’s bound to crop up in a number of USB-driven monitors, projectors, and docking stations due out later the year, will this adapter prove itself worthy of anything more than boring 2D desktop work?
 Read on to find out.

 If there’s one thing I find frustrating in a review it’s an uninspired product name with far too many syllables.
 Having to type much less read aloud the proper name for Targus’ USB 3.0 Dual Video Adapter is enough to evoke a few errant twitches from my being, but thankfully this unwarranted convolution ends with the product name.
 The dual-headed adapter is actually quite simple in its function and appearance, sporting a utilitarian design that’s well dressed in black.
 Hidden beneath the glossy top panel are two blue LEDs that have a subtle glow about them, one for each video port which will light up if connected.

-The front of the USB 3.0 Video Adapter is adorned by a single DVI-I port and an HDMI port, each clearly labeled to reduce confusion for novice users.
+The front of the USB 3.0 Video Adapter is adorned with a single DVI-I port and an HDMI port, each clearly labeled to reduce confusion for novice users.
 The DVI port notably lacks screw holes for securing the cable in place, but thankfully the gap surrounding the port is tight enough that the cable is unlikely to dislodge if accidentally nudged.
-It’s also important to point out that both ports are wired as single-link, so only resolutions up to 2048x1152 are supported.
-This means that any HD television sold today and most monitors up to 24 inches will play nicely with the adapter, but larger 27" and 30" panels will need to be driven at a lower resolution than what they’re capable of.
+It’s also important to point out that both ports are wired as single-link, so only resolutions up to 2048×1152 are supported.
+This means that any HD television sold today and most monitors up to 24 inches will play nicely with the adapter, but larger 27″ and 30″ panels will need to be driven at a lower resolution than what they’re capable of.

 It’s worth mentioning that the laptop powering this review is a good three years old now and doesn’t even offer native USB 3.0; I’m using an ExpressCard to do these tests.
 As such I’m pretty sure that any of the newer Core i5 and i7 laptops released over the last two years will do just as well if not better than my own laptop.
 Low-end laptops and netbooks are likely to expect some higher CPU usage, but since DisplayLink makes use of adaptive compression that adjusts dynamically with your CPU load, I’m still optimistic that the experience will be smooth.

-Movie lovers who have embraced Blu-Ray and the iTunes Store as the clear, consumer-friendly and in no way overpriced movie platforms of the future will be heartened to know that the latest generation of DisplayLink chips provide support for High-bandwidth Digital Content Protection (HDCP).
+Movie lovers who have embraced Blu-Ray and the iTunes Store as the clear, consumer-friendly, and in no way overpriced movie platforms of the future will be heartened to know that the latest generation of DisplayLink chips provides support for High-bandwidth Digital Content Protection (HDCP).
 In plain English, this means you won’t be treated to error messages or a blank screen when trying to watch the latest high-definition films.
-Well, unless of course you own an old or bargain basement display to have come without HDCP, because that obviously makes you a thief who can’t be trusted, you dirty paying consumer, you.
-Vented frustrations and mini-rant towards Hollywood aside, I can confirm that DisplayLink’s HDCP implementation does indeed work after having tested it with the HD version of Terminator 2 in iTunes.
+Well, unless of course, you own an old or bargain-basement display to have come without HDCP, because that obviously makes you a thief who can’t be trusted, you dirty paying consumer, you.
+Vented frustrations and mini-rant towards Hollywood aside, I can confirm that DisplayLink’s HDCP implementation does indeed work after having tested it with the HD version of Terminator 2 on iTunes.

 If anything, the only complaint I can levy against the Dual Video Adapter is its insufferable 24p performance.
 Those of you with standard 60hz televisions and monitors can safely ignore this gripe as it’s irrelevant to you, but for anyone with a 120Hz set wishing to playback Blu-Ray films at 1080p24 to avoid the 3:2 pulldown effect, you’re out of luck.
 24Hz output is indeed selectable in Windows’ monitor properties, but so much stutter is introduced that the experience is unbearable.
 I’m unsure if this is a soft limitation of the drivers that can be improved in later patches or a fixed limitation of the DL-3900’s hardware decoder, but for now I’d only advise using the adapter in its default 60hz mode.